LongQianQL/LongQianQL.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am Long Qian, a fourth year PhD student in logic at Carnegie Mellon University.
+I am Long Qian, a fifth year PhD student in logic at Carnegie Mellon University.
 I am primarily interested in the interaction between logic and computations, and am currently working on completeness properties of differential dynamic logic.
 Previously, I have worked on computable analysis and neighbouring subjects, such as computable Banach spaces and their geometry.